Founder and Chief Executive Officer

 Jay is a web developer with experience organizing political campaigns to protect privacy and the open internet.@arcalinea

-Ariel is currently a researcher at the Computer Science Department at Technion - Israel Institute of Technology.
-For most of his career he has focused exclusively on theoretical computer science, obtaining a PhD from the Weizmann Institute in 2008.
+For most of his career, Ariel has focused exclusively on theoretical computer science, obtaining a PhD from the Weizmann Institute in 2008.
 A few years ago he discovered the world of bitcoin and blockchain technology, and sees it as a fascinating potential meeting place of beautiful theoretical computer science ideas and real-world applications.
-Motivated by this, he shifted his focus in 2014 from pure theory to "theory-to-practice" research.
-As a member of the Succinct Computational Integrity and Privacy Research (SCIPR) Lab, he works on making tools such as Zero-Knowledge and Probabilistically Checkable proofs more efficient and practical.
+Motivated by this, he shifted his focus in 2014 from pure theory into making tools such as Zero-Knowledge proofs more practical and efficient.

 Simon is a member of the founding team behind the MultiChain blockchain platform.
 He has over a decade of experience building native applications for Mac OS X and iOS having founded his own software company.
 He helped form Tokyo HackerSpace, loves disruptive peer-to-peer systems and used to code assembly language demos on the Amiga.
 Simon is a pragmatic polyglot on both client and server.
 He holds a BA in Computer Science from Cambridge University and lives in San Francisco, California.

 Engineering / Devops